cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 corruption of keys such that it can contribute to stronger binding properties against a MAL adversary, as well as operational benefits in practice, but we do not prove that here.

+The paper that establishes the IND-CCA security of the UG construction ({{CG26}}) does not also include a proof of its binding properties.
+Instead, {{CG26}} Section 4.3 observes that the binding arguments for UK transfer to UG essentially unmodified, since both constructions include the relevant ciphertexts and encapsulation keys in the KDF input; we make that argument concrete in the sketches below.
+The sketches rely on collision resistance of the KDF ({{security-kdfs}}), and for CG and CK, additionally on the corresponding LEAK-BIND property of the PQ KEM.

 #### UG Binding